Crystalline representations and Wach modules in the relative case II: Introduction

 The second application of Theorem \ref{intro_thm:crystalline_wach_equivalence} is given in Corollary \ref{intro_cor:purity_crystalline}.
-Our result provides a new criterion for checking crystallinity of a $\padic$ representation of $G_R$.
+Our result provides a new criterion for checking the crystallinity of a $\padic$ representation of $G_R$.
 Note that the analogous statement for de Rham representations is true from the results of \cite{liu-zhu}.
-However, our result in crystalline case is entirely new and uses Theorem \ref{intro_thm:purity_crystalline} as an important input.
-At this point, for expert readers, it is worth mentioning that for general ramified (at $p$) small base, a statement analogous to Corollary \ref{intro_cor:purity_crystalline} appears to be true.
-In particular, we expect that one can deduce the statement using \cite[Theorem 1.3]{liu-zhu}, \cite[Theorem 5.4.8]{tsuji-crystalline} and employing arguments similar to our proof of Theorem \ref{thm:purity_crystalline}.
+However, our result in the crystalline case is entirely new and uses Theorem \ref{intro_thm:purity_crystalline} as an important input.
+At this point, it is worth mentioning that for general ramified (at $p$) small base, a statement analogous to Corollary \ref{intro_cor:purity_crystalline} appears to be true.
+In particular, we expect that one may deduce the statement using \cite[Theorem 1.3]{liu-zhu}, the unpublished results of Tsuji mentioned above and employing arguments similar to our proof of Theorem \ref{thm:purity_crystalline}.